-Another output option is SCC, an abbreviation for Source Classification Code.
+Another output option is SCC, the abbreviation for Source Classification Code.
 EPA uses SCCs to classify different types of anthropogenic emission activities.
 The existing SCCs for on-road vehicles are combinations of vehicle type and road type based on the classifications used in MOBILE6.2.
 When SCC output is selected, MOVES internally maps emissions by source type and road type to the MOBILE6.2 equivalents and then prepares output by SCC.

-2.10.4.1 Output Emission Detail in Emission Rate Calculations
+3.10.4.1 Output Emission Detail in Emission Rate Calculations

-When the Emission Rates option is chosen in MOVES, Road Type is automatically selected in the Output Emission Detail Panel.
+With Emission Rates, Road Type is automatically selected in the Output Emission Detail Panel.
 Users should also select Source Type when using the Emission Rates option.
-If Source Type is not selected, MOVES will calculate aggregate emission rates for all source types based on the VMT by source type used as an input in the RunSpec (i.e., values entered using the County Data Manager).
-Thus, the output emissions rates would only be valid for the mix of VMT by source type used to aggregate them.
-When users select Source Type in Output Emissions Detail and produce a table of emissions rates by road type and source type, these emissions rates can be correctly applied to VMT estimates that may have different amounts of VMT by individual source type.
+If Source Type is not selected, MOVES will calculate aggregate emission rates for all source types based on the VMT and population by source type used as an input in the RunSpec (i.e., values entered using the County Data Manager).
+Thus, the output emissions rates would only be valid for the mix of VMT and population by source type used to aggregate them.
+When users select Source Type in Output Emissions Detail and produce a table of emissions rates by road type and source type, these emissions rates can be correctly applied to VMT and population estimates that have different amounts of activity by individual source type.
+Likewise, if model year or fuel type is selected, the user will need VMT and population by model year and fuel type in order to calculate an emissions inventory.
+Producing more detailed rates tables can provide flexibility, by allowing these rates to be applied across large geographic areas may not have activity data in this level of detail, and they may find that more aggregated rates are easier to use in producing an inventory.

-When Road Type and Source Type detail are selected, MOVES produces lookup tables of emission rates by source type and road type, for each average speed bin.
-These emission rates are independent of the source type population, vehicle type VMT, road type distribution, and average speed distribution entered in the CDM.
-For running emissions, users then post-process these lookup tables outside of MOVES to apply local VMT by source type and road type to the gram per mile emission rates for each speed bin (based on local distributions of average speed).
-For start and evaporative emissions, users would post-process the lookup tables outside of MOVES to apply local source type population information to the gram per vehicle emission rates.
-Additional detail on the applicability of data entered in the CDM when using the Emission Rates option is provided in the individual subsections of section 3 of this document.
+When Road Type and Source Type detail are selected, MOVES produces lookup tables of emission rates by source type and road type.
+For running emissions, users then post-process these lookup tables outside of MOVES to apply local VMT by source type, road type and speed bin to the gram per mile emission rates for each speed bin (based on local distributions of average speed).
+For start and evaporative emissions, users would post-process the corresponding lookup tables outside of MOVES to apply local source type population information to the gram per vehicle emission rates.
+Additional detail on the applicability of data entered in the CDM when using the Emission Rates option is provided in the individual parts of Section 4 of this document.

-2.11 Advanced Performance Features
+3.11 Advanced Performance Features